sidgleyandrade/crawler-twitter/README.md

 # crawler-twitter
-crawler-twitter -- is a implementation using the tweepy module  to collect and store tweets in postgresql
+crawler-twitter -- is a implementation using the tweepy library to collect and store tweets in postgresql

 ## Dependencies

 * python 2.7
-* modules available in the file requirements.txt
+* libraries available in the file requirements.txt
 * postgresql
 * postgis